rl-group-42/rl-lunar-lander/README.md

-# rl-lunar-lander
+Implementation of DroQ algorithm from https://arxiv.org/pdf/2110.02034.pdf

-implementation of a number of algorithms for the lunar lander environment
+To run, create a text file called tests in the same directory as the DroQ.py file.